t3moses/Crews/README.txt

 Event calendar

 The event calendar contains the assignments for the season, based on the current registered boats and sailors.

+process.py creates a file called assignments.html in the html folder.
+This must be opened in a text editor, copied and pasted into the iframe of the calendar page.

 Data structures